honza/web-development/src/chapter-03.md

 anything from the content of a blog post, to user login credentials or credit card information.
 Relational databases such as MySQL and PostgreSQL are very popular.

+In addition to a webserver and a database, a server will have many other applications to be able to support your website.
+For example, your website might have to send an email to users who have just signed up so your server will need an application that can send emails.
+Or you might want to do something really specific such as transcoding video or resizing images.

+Lastly, you will need to upload your website's files to the server.
+We usually say that our website needs to be *deployed* to the server.
+Every website is different but deployment usually involves uploading files and restarting some of the services running on the server.
+We will talk about how to get your files to the server later.